aviks/Taro.jl/README.md

 `Taro.extract(filename::String)`

 The extract function retrieves document metadata and the body text of a document.
 It returns a Dict of metadata name value pairs, and a String with the text of the document.
 Supported formats include MS Office, Open Office and PDF documents.

+###Generate PDF files using FOP

+Taro has an interface to the `Apache FOP` project.
+This allows you to generate professional quality PDF files from `XSL-FO` layout definition templates.
+Please see the [FOP Documentation](https://xmlgraphics.apache.org/fop/) for details.

+`Taro.fo(inputFoFileName::String, outputPDFFileName::String)`

+Convert the input `fo` file to a PDF.

 ##Examples